 Health is inseparable from exercise.
 This is because medical care alone cannot deal with the challenges of chronic diseases.
 There is plenty of successful experience in physical exercise prescription in chronic diseases.
 It works very well.
 However, many problems cannot be solved by sports or medical care alone.
 Therefore, it is necessary to combine sports with medicine, this is what I’m going to talk about, the integration of sports and medicine.

-For instance, patients with chronic diseases want to do exercise in the gym, but they are too afraid to exercise unless a doctor is present.
+For instance, patients with chronic diseases want to do exercise in the gym, but they dare not to exercise unless a doctor is present.
 However, it will be counted as illegal practice if doctors go to the gym to provide instruction.

 Health must include scientific exercise literacy.
 At present, there is only a half among the 66 health literacy rules in our country, which is very abnormal.
 The development and popularization of health literacy requires the integration of sports and medicine, along with joint efforts of various parties.
 We must let the people know that it is better to rely on exercise than to take medicine, and scientific exercise instruction is particularly necessary.

 WANG Na, Mayor, Wenchuan County, Sichuan Province

 "Wenchuan Practice under the Health for All Principle"

 On September 27, 2018, we released the “Panda Index” at the International Giant Panda Festival.
 Divided into “Health Index” and “Happiness Index”, this index is used to measure the level of social development, the improvement of people's life quality and the overall level of the improvement of subjective well-being in Wenchuan.